George Floyd protests in New York City: Attorney General's report

-On May 30, Governor Andrew Cuomo requested that Letitia James and the New York State Office of the Attorney General (OAG) look into the NYPD's response to the George Floyd protests, following news of violence between police and demonstrators.
+On May 30, Governor Andrew Cuomo requested that Letitia James and the New York State Office of the Attorney General look into the NYPD's response to the George Floyd protests, following news of violence between police and demonstrators.
 The report, released in July, detailed incidents of violence and excessive force.
 Among its recommendations were ceasing the use of aggressive crowd control tactics like kettling, legislating rules about use of force otherwise coded only in the department's policies, and moving the responsibility for appointing police commissioners and overseeing hiring and firing of officers from the mayor's office to an independent panel.
 A spokesperson for de Blasio rejected the latter idea.